camunda/camunda-modeler/docs/quantme/QRM/README.md

 Therefore, exactly one of these alternative properties has to be set for each task in a QuantME workflow.

 In the detector, it is possible to set values for multiple alternative properties if the replacement fragment can handle different alternatives.
-However, in contrast to all other properties it is also possible to leave alternative properties empty if at least one of them is set.
+However, in contrast to all other properties, it is also possible to leave alternative properties empty if at least one of them is set.

 There are currently two QuantME task types using alternative properties: